-While it’s definitely NOT one for the kids, The Terror, currently showing on BBC2 and streaming on BBC iPlayer, is a scary if fascinating watch.
+While it’s not one for the kids, The Terror, streaming on BBC iPlayer is a scary if fascinating watch.

 Little did we know it has a strong connection to Whitby!

 We’ll introduce you to Thomas Blanky, a Whitby man who sailed into the icy wastes of the Arctic … never to be seen again …

 The Terror is a horror drama which aired on the American cable channel AMC back in 2018.